lukhed/lukhed_stocks/README.md

 # lukhed_stocks
-A collection of stocks analysis utility functions and API wrappers built with personal use in mind.
-Basic functionality is available now, and this repo is in development.
+A collection of stocks analysis utility functions and API wrappers.
+Repo is in development.
 Please note that you are responsible for how you access and use the data.
 See the [responsible data usage section](#responsible-data-usage) for more info.

 ## Installation